-2.3 NON-EXECUTIVE DIRECTORS
+2.3 Non-Executive Directors

-As at 31 December 2023, the Board comprised twelve (12) Directors with 83% of them being NEDs.
-At present, the Board comprises fourteen (14) Directors with 86% of them being NEDs.
+As at 31 December 2024, the Board comprised eleven (11) Directors with nine (9), or approximately 81.8%, of them being NEDs.
 The Independent NEDs are led by the Independent Non-Executive Chairman of the Board.